puraminy/ibmss/README.md

 pip install newspaper3k
 ```

-Then, when you start Nodreader, two new options are added to the main menu, namely 'website articles' and 'webpage'.
+Then, when you start Nodreader, two new options are added to the main menu, namely `website articles` and `webpage`.